velosobr/Movie-app/README.md

   <a href="https://android-arsenal.com/api?level=21"><img alt="API" src="https://img.shields.io/badge/API-21%2B-brightgreen.svg?style=flat"/></a>
 </p>

-# Android app, with the object of showing info about movies, trailers and other stuff.
-All that, based on MVVM architecture.
+<h2 align="justify">Android app, with the object of showing info about movies, trailers and other stuff.
+All that, based on MVVM architecture.</h2>

 ## Requisitos funcionais